 A network, which does not purchase transit service from any other network, and therefore peers with every other Tier 1 network to maintain global reachability.
-They are the biggest guys geographically, but not always the number of customers point of view.
+They are the biggest guys geographically, but not always from the number of customers' points of view.

-A network with transit connections, customers and some peering, but that still buys transit service from Tier 1 Providers to reach some portion of the Internet.
+A network with transit connections, customers, and some peering, but that still buys transit service from Tier 1 Providers to reach some portion of the Internet.

 A stub network, typically without any transit customers, and without any peering relationships.
-They generally purchase transit Internet connection from Tier 2 Service Providers, sometimes even from the Tier 1 Providers as well (I know some non-profit organisations which have a transit connection from Tier 1)
+They generally purchase transit Internet connection from Tier 2 Service Providers, sometimes even from the Tier 1 Providers as well (I know some non-profit organizations which have a transit connection from Tier 1)

-Tier 1, Tier 2 and Tier 3 Service Providers
+Tier 1, Tier 2, and Tier 3 Service Providers

-Tier 2 Providers generally can be peer with another Tier 2 and Tier 1 Service Providers only peer with other Tier 1.
+Tier 2 Providers generally can be a peer with another Tier 2 and Tier 1 Service Providers only peer with other Tier 1.

-Logic behind is actually very simple.
+The logic behind is actually very simple.

 Unless the customer changes their path preference with communities, service providers almost always choose customer over peering links vs. transit links.

-They want to utilize the customer links, because they pay for the transit service.
+They want to utilize the customer links because they pay for the transit service.
 Even though peering is free thus SPs don’t pay each other for the service, peering brings them some cost.
 (They need to have a connection to the IX and have a router and port in the IX).

-By doing it, they target to have a free peering relation with the other Tier 1 of course so they wouldn’t pay transit cost and have other Tier 2 SPs as their customers.
+By doing it, they target to have a free peering relation with the other Tier 1 of course so they wouldn’t pay transit costs and have other Tier 2 SPs as their customers.